jamilsonbatista/ubee-maps-example/README.md

 ### Eclipse:
 1. Select **File > Import**.
 2. Select **Existing Android Code Into Workspace** and click **Next**.
-3. Browse to the *ubee-android-sdk* folder.
+3. Browse to the *inlocomedia-android-sdk* folder.
 4. Click Finish to import the project.
-You should now see a new project titled *ubee-android-sdk*.
+You should now see a new project titled *inlocomedia-android-sdk*.

 You now have a library project for the Ubee SDK that you can use with one or more application projects.